LaithAzzam/LaithAzzam/README.md

 - Blockchain / NFTs
 - Design Systems
 - Virtual Reality
+- Music / Gaming
-- Anything at the intersection of Art & Technology
+- Everything at the intersection of Art & Technology

 “Be hard on problems, not on people.” ― [William Winston](https://www.linkedin.com/in/williamrwinston/)